LizAinslie/LizAinslie/README.md

 My playlist: https://open.spotify.com/playlist/45x8Pw3oLXM6HplaG2u06p

-You can reach me on Discord `@lizzythewitch` or by joining the [Crack Café](https://discord.gg/hKd9eQTQmZ).
+You can reach me on Discord `@lizzythewitch`.
 For business inquiries, email me at (lizzy at lizainslie dot dev).

 I have a particular set of skills: